(Adopted: May 2021 | Revised: November 2022)

 9. Withholding of information needed to perform job duties or required for professional or educational advancement vs. supporting an open, collaborative environment where each member’s success is seen as a success of the team.

-The faculty, staff, and students of the school take grievances seriously and will seek to resolve them in a timely manner.
+The faculty, staff, and students of the college take grievances seriously and will seek to resolve them in a timely manner.
 We understand that at times someone may feel uncomfortable addressing such concerns directly.
 In these instances, the aggrieved are encouraged to bring their concern to the attention of the appropriate personnel.
-If a member of the school—staff, student, or faculty—has a concern, they should contact a supervisor, the department head, or a member of the VMBS executive committee.
+If a member of the college—staff, student, or faculty—has a concern, they should contact a supervisor, the department head, or a member of the VMBS executive committee.
 For those who would be more comfortable contacting an outside person, appropriate offices are listed at the end of this document.

 The university has specific and detailed policies on relevant matters, including sexual and racial harassment and other forms of discrimination.
 The VMBS ascribes to these policies.
 These discrimination policies, links to them, and names of the officials who monitor and implement them are indicated in the following list.